Palia Kalan: Transport

+The new National Highway 731 is under construction which connects Palia-Shahjahanpur-Hardoi-Lucknow.

 Lakhimpur Kheri Airport (also known as 'Palia Airport') is situated near Dudhwa National Park at Palia Kalan in Lakhimpur Kheri.
-It is not operational and is at a distance of 90 km from Lakhimpur City, and approximately 5 km from Palia.
-This airstrip is for emergencies but it is usually used by politicians during an election period.
-Palia has been greatly affected by floods from the last few years.
+It is not operational yet and is at a distance of 90 km from Lakhimpur City, and approximately 5 km from Palia.
+The redevelopment of the airstrip as an airport has been proposed as of May 2024.

 The town is connected through a metre-gauge railway.
-It is currently undergoing construction to broaden the gauge.
+It lies in Mailani-Nanpara metre gauge section.